muhd-umer/pyramidtabnet/README.md

 ## Weights & Metrics
 ### Table Detection
 The results of table detection on `ICDAR 2019 cTDaR` are shown below.
-The instructions to reproduce the results can be found inside [PyramidTabNet/model](model/README.md).
 The weights (.pth) file are embedded into the model column of the following table.

 <div align="center">